diegosalasmartinez/simple-login-api/README.md

 CONNECTION_URL = connection url you copied.
-Do not forget to change <password> with your the password you created JWT_SECRET = JWT Secret the app will use to manage authentication and authorization JWT_LIFETIME = JWT Lifetime the app will use. e.g. 30d
+Do not forget to change <password> with your the password you created JWT_SECRET = JWT Secret the app will use to manage authentication and authorization JWT_LIFETIME = JWT Lifetime the app will use. e.g. 30d PORT = port where your app'll be running
 ```

 8. Start the project